 After two hundred years, the small village of Lestampe, nestled in a limestone fold of the Goulet, despite the ravages of time, revolutions, and pillaging, still retains what continues to be called "the castle."
 In fact, it is only a part of what was the splendid residence mentioned in documents scattered across the departmental archives of Lozère, Gard, the Grand Seminary of Mende, and among several individuals in Chasseradès.

 Demolitions and renovations have profoundly altered the buildings.
 Of the majestic portal made of beautifully worked stone, in the Louis XV style, only a part of the castle remains; one wing survives.
-The ground floor of a neighboring building, with its round pillars, supporting a nave with ribbed arches, suggests what might have been a chapel.
-The elders of Lestampe speak of the splendor of the furniture of what was called "the green room," "the pink room."
+The ground floor of a neighboring building, with its round pillars supporting a nave with ribbed arches, suggests what might have been a chapel.
+The elders of Lestampe speak of the splendor of the furniture of what was called "the green room," and "the pink room."
 The farm buildings are distinctly separated from the dwelling.

-The master of the Estampe
+The Master of the Estampe

 Around 1745, he married Marie Rolland, the daughter of the prosecutor at the Parliament of Toulouse.
-Shortly thereafter, he was appointed “capitoul” of the city.
+Shortly thereafter, he was appointed capitoul of the city.
 This appointment automatically ennobled the beneficiary.
 From this moment on, he became Mr. De Pérrier.

 It began in 1763 with the purchase of "la Borio" or the farm of the castle of Mirandol, and the entire lordship passed there, except for the rock of the castle and the title.
-In 1768, it was the lordship of Belvezet.
-Pérrier helped build the chapel of this village, in 1772, Grèzes, Montjoie, Escudière.
-On January 18, 1777, it was the land of Mazel d'Allenc, of Larzalier.
-In 1778, the lands of Lestampe and "l'Aufage" (Daufage: in Latin, "altus fagus": the village of the high beech).
+In 1768, he acquired the lordship of Belvezet.
+Pérrier helped build the chapel of this village in 1772, along with Grèzes, Montjoie, and Escudière.
+On January 18, 1777, he bought the land of Mazel d'Allenc and Larzalier.
+In 1778, he acquired the lands of Lestampe and "l'Aufage" (Daufage: in Latin, altus fagus, meaning the village of the high beech).
 In 1779, the lordship of Puylaurent passed as well.
-In 1780, Guillaume bought "the chapel known as Mirandol in the parish church of Chasseradès, which urgently needed repairs (we saw that this chapel had been built by the barons of Mirandol).
-On January 19, 1785, Guillaume bought the castle of Mirandol and the title.
+In 1780, Guillaume bought the chapel known as Mirandol in the parish church of Chasseradès, which urgently needed repairs (this chapel had been built by the barons of Mirandol).
+Finally, on January 19, 1785, Guillaume bought the castle of Mirandol and its title.
 From that day on, he signed "de Pérrier, Baron of Mirandol."

 On May 23, 1790, Pérrier wrote to his steward Rousset: "I have always feared civil war... my fears are starting to come true.
 The evil communicates from one to another, and I fear even more a general conflagration as there is defection in the troops and the executive power is powerless and without vigor.